 BASED IN NAPA, CA and ST. LOUIS, MO

-Chelsea is Owner and Co-Founder of Chalk Riot, with an insatiable craving to color the world's surfaces.
+Chelsea is sole proprietor of Chalk Riot, with an insatiable craving to color the world's surfaces.
 She is inspired by big blank spaces and the potential that they hold to become a canvas for significant art pieces, and wanders the world searching for them.
-Her chalk art is influenced by traditional renaissance chalk art and modern anamorphic work.
+Her chalk art is influenced by traditional renaissance chalk art and modern radical public works.

 WHAT KIND OF MATERIALS DO YOU USE?

 The kind of materials we use, as well as their permanency, depends on your goals and space.
 In general, here's what you can expect:

 - BLACKBOARD MURALS - We will apply chalkboard paint, which can be custom-tinted to a wide range of colors.
 Then, we will use chalk pastels to create the artwork.
 We suggest that if you want a more permanent mural, you allow us to use either chalk paint markers or latex paint and brushes.
 In our experience thus far, spray-sealers used to protect chalk work only work for smaller projects and are not ideal for larger murals.